Recipe from Spoonful Chinese Cooking Instructor Cai Li

 - Scoop out the pineapple jam into to bowl and let it cool completely.Step 2 make the wrappers

 - Cut the butter into small cubes.
 Use your fingertips to rub butter in the flour till the mixture resembles bread crumb.

 - Add into the mixture the egg yolks and condensed milk.
-Use your hand to combine them together until it becomes a soft dough.
+Use your hand to combine them together till it becomes a soft dough.
 Wrap the dough in cling wrap and leave it in the fridge for 20 minutes.

 Step 3 Assemble

 - Divide the pineapple filling/jam into 100 portions (7-8g each) and roll them into a small ball

 - Roll the dough into 100 portions balls (10-12g each) and roll them into a small ball